-The successful applicants each spend three months working at the RSB.
+The successful applicants each spend three months working at the RSB within our education or science policy teams.
 Start and end dates can be negotiated as appropriate.

-To apply in summer 2022 for internships in 2023, go to the UKRI Policy Internships Scheme webpage.
+For information on how to apply for internships in 2025, go to the UKRI Policy Internships Scheme webpage.

 About RSB policy work